Table Of Contents

-Buyers also expect a far more personalised buying experience, one that is human, holistic and helpful placing their needs and goals at the heart of the process in a buyer centric and not sales centric manner.
+Buyers also expect a far more personalised buying experience - one that is human, holistic and helpful.
+This places their needs and goals at the heart of the process that is ‘buyer-centric’, not sales-centric.

-This is where Inbound Sales excels and modern B2B sales team recognise that they must transforms their entire sales process, so they are focused on helping the buyer and aligning how they sell with how the modern buyer researches and buys.
+This is where Inbound Sales excels.
+Modern B2B sales team recognise that they must transform their entire sales process to focus on helping the buyer, and align how they sell with how the modern buyer researches and buys.

-Remember with Inbound Sales you are not trying to sell to a buyer but helping the buyer to buy.
+Remember, with Inbound Sales you’re not trying to sell to a buyer but are instead helping the buyer to buy.

 Traditional Sales vs Inbound Sales

-Traditional sales teams have relied on a broadcast mentality and pressure sales techniques which simply do not work in the modern digital age.
+Sales teams have traditionally relied on a broadcast mentality and pressure sales techniques.
+These simply don't work in the modern digital age.

 • Failure to identify active buyers and where they are in their buying journey.